 Oxidative stress is an imbalance between free radicals and antioxidants in the body.
-Free radicals are oxygen-containing molecules with an uneven number of electrons such as the superoxide free radicals.
+Free radicals are oxygen-containing molecules with an uneven number of electrons, such as the superoxide free radicals.

 The superoxide free radical is broken down into molecular oxygen and hydrogen peroxide, but the hydrogen peroxide still needs to be reduced further by glutathione into water.
 Glutathione is another crucial antioxidant produced by the body to combat excess inflammation.

 Antioxidants are molecules that scavenge free radicals in the body by donating an electron to make them less reactive.
-Antioxidants are found in fruit and vegetables which is why a high plant-based diet rich in antioxidants plays a crucial role in reducing oxidative stress and inflammation in the body.
+Antioxidants are found in fruit and vegetables, which is why a high plant-based diet rich in antioxidants plays a crucial role in reducing oxidative stress and inflammation in the body.

 What causes oxidative stress?

 As a result of fighting infections, oxidative stress and inflammation levels are increased and need to be broken down by antioxidants in the body such as superoxide dismutase and glutathione so that these free radicals do not continue to cause tissue damage.

 Oxidative stress is also produced as a result of the mitochondria using oxygen to make ATP (energy) in the body.
-The manganese superoxide dismutase enzyme is located in mitochondria to protect the energy-generating mitochondria from oxidative damage.
+The manganese superoxide dismutase enzyme is located in mitochondria to protect the mitochondria from oxidative damage.

-One of my health concerns that I could never figure out was having inflammation in my skin that was very reactive, would burn easily and turn red easily when touched with a ruddy appearance in my face.
+One of my health concerns that I could never figure out was having inflammation in my skin that was very reactive, would sunburn easily, and turn red when touched with a ruddy appearance in my face.